Updated on: 11/13/2019

 Updated on: 3/8/2019

 Every day, we see more and more trucking accidents that occur because trucking companies and operators seemingly refuse to obey load restrictions put in place to protect the public, an epidemic that started sometime around 2007 when over height loads of semi trucks damaged highway overpasses roughly every 10 days.

-On June 14th of this year, a Mack truck hauling an excavator (an exceptionally large piece of construction equipment) caused a full traffic stop on I-5.
+On June 14.
+2014, a Mack truck hauling an excavator (an exceptionally large piece of construction equipment) caused a full traffic stop on I-5.
 Its load crashed into the 128th street overpass near Mill Creek.
 Not only was the struck overpass damaged but another vehicle’s tires were destroyed by falling debris.
 Accidents like this too often cause injuries that can result in life-altering medical operations and expenses.

 Perhaps the most notable instance of a collision involving an over-height vehicle in Washington state occurred on May 23, 2013, when a semi truck carrying a large shipping container struck the overhead support beams on the Skagit River Bridge in Mount Vernon.
 The National Transportation Safety Board (NTSB) investigated the collision, and eventually determined that the semi truck’s load was too high to cross safely, and that the pilot car never alerted the truck driver of the problem.

 What are Seattle's Limitations on Oversized Loads for Trucks?